 Author Note: All references and concepts of Riverworld are Trademarked/Copyright protected by the Estate of Philip Jose Farmer.
 Farmer wrote five novels about the Riverworld beginning with the novel To Your Scattered Bodies Go.
 The storyline begins on the Day of the Great Shout.
-All of humanity has died and found to be resurrected along the banks of a river.
-This river snakes across a vast planet.
-This original Fan Fiction story is one I wrote within the framework of Farmer’s world.
+All of humanity has died only to be resurrected along the banks of a vast river that snakes across a massive planet.
+This original Fan Fiction story is one I wrote within the framework of Farmer’s Riverworld.
 The basis for this story is a simple one.
 How far would one man go to find his old, one true love from Old Earth?
 My Love was originally published on the Official Philip Jose Farmer website in 2002.
 This story version has been edited for errors.

 It is with apprehension and shame that I write these words on willow leaf paper, but I feel compelled, obsessively driven, to write them.
 In my terrestrial life, I had read somewhere a long-forgotten quote that every man should write a book or a story.
 I forget the person who quoted it, or the reason why one should, but I am here to do that.

 I hope that someday someone will read these words and heed what I am to say.
 These words of caution are of vast importance to me.
 Who I am is unimportant.
 Suffice it to say, my good deeds along this vast river valley are known and should speak for themselves.
 I consider it a pittance for my past sins.